Modern Manufacturing: 4 Ways Data is Transforming the Industry

 Like it or not, manufacturing is moving faster and leaner as dated, status-quo business systems fall to the wayside.

-More than ever, the manufacturing industry must corral and understand massive amounts of data from many systems to drive operational efficiencies, higher levels of service, and support.
+More than ever the manufacturing industry must organize and understand massive amounts of data from many systems to drive operational efficiencies, higher levels of service, and support.

 Having the ability to explore the impact and interplay across production efficiency, product quality, customer demand, and service excellence simply isn't possible without big data and meaningful analytics.

 - Improving production and plant performance with self-service analytics

 - Enhancing sales and operations planning with data blending and forecasting